seborama/govcr/README.md

 Objects cannot be created by name at runtime in Go.
 Rather than re-create the original error object, *govcr* creates a standard error object with an error string made of both the `ErrType` and `ErrMsg`.

-In practice, the implications for you depends on how much you care about the error type.
+In practice, the implications for you depend on how much you care about the error type.
 If all you need to know is that an error occurred, you won't mind this limitation.

 Mitigation: Support for common errors (network down) has been implemented.
 More error types can be implemented, if there is appetite for it.